 Jeff Huber.
 Mr. Huber has served as a member of our Board since June 2021.
-Mr. Huber has served as a founder and partner of Triatomic Capital, a private investing firm, since March 2022.
+Mr. Huber is the co-founder of Triatomic Capital, a private investing firm, and has served as its Managing Director since March 2022.
 From 2016 to 2021, Mr. Huber served as the Founding Chief Executive Officer and Vice Chairman of GRAIL, Inc., a life sciences company.
 From 2003 to 2016, Mr. Huber served as Senior Vice President of Alphabet Inc. (formerly Google Inc.).
 From 2001 to 2003, Mr. Huber served as Vice President of Architecture and Systems Development at eBay Inc., an e-commerce company.
 Prior to joining eBay, he was Senior Vice President of Engineering at Excite@Home.
-Mr. Huber is a board member of Electronic Arts (EA), a video game company.
-Mr. Huber holds a B.S. in Computer Engineering from the University of Illinois and an M.B.A. from Harvard Business School.
+Mr. Huber is a board member of Electronic Arts Inc. Mr. Huber holds a B.S. in Computer Engineering from the University of Illinois and an M.B.A. from Harvard Business School.